Fauvism

 Why Was Matisse Obsessed with Goldfish?

-Goldfish here, goldfish there, in a bowl, in a tank, on a table, by the window, goldfish everywhere.
-Having been looking at Henri Matisse’s work recently, I realized there was a period in which Matisse was obsessed with goldfish.
-But, why?
+Goldfish here, goldfish there—in a bowl, in a tank, on a table, by the window—goldfish everywhere.
+As I delved into Henri Matisse’s work, I noticed a period where he was particularly obsessed with goldfish.
+But why?

 A Little Investigation